 Chair suggested edit:

 Legal issues related to data protection.
-The reference model takes into account protecting all that there may be a need to protect data (including personal data) processed in the vehicle ecosystem however data privacy is excluded as that is considered to be subject to existing and emerging regulations.;
+The reference model only takes into account that there may be a need to protect data (including personal data) processed in the vehicle ecosystem.
+It does not consider any legal requirement for why there may be a need to protect a specific type of data or any other legal requirements that may be placed upon that data;

 2. Certification and safe execution of software updates.
 The reference model takes into account the security of software updates received by the vehicle, however how the functionality of legitimate software updates might impact the system or vehicle certification are the subject of a separate paper;